Monthly GST payments on PayMate may double by FY22-end

-New Delhi, March 10 (IANS) B2B payments platform PayMate expects monthly GST payments on its platform to nearly double by the end of FY22.
+New Delhi: B2B payments platform PayMate expects monthly GST payments on its platform to nearly double by the end of FY22.

 In a statement, the company said that its full-stack payment automation platform has processed over $130 million GST payments monthly during the pandemic year through bank-issued visa commercial cards.